Versaperm Vapour Permeability measurement

 dp is the partial pressure difference across the barrier

-Effectively a moisture vapor transmission rate (MVTR) is a measure of the passage of vapor through a material (such as a vapor barrier, film or fabric) of a given unit area per unit time under pre-specified temperature and humidity conditions.
+Effectively a moisture vapour transmission rate (MVTR) is a measure of the passage of vapour through a material (such as a vapour barrier, film or fabric) of a given unit area per unit time under pre-specified temperature and humidity conditions.

 WVTR is the same as MVTR when the vapour it water vapour